arm/mlia/README.md

 ## **optimize**

-This sub-command applies optimizations to a Keras model (.h5 or SavedModel) and shows the performance improvements compared to the original unoptimized model.
+This sub-command applies optimizations to a Keras model (.h5 or SavedModel) or a TensorFlow Lite model and shows the performance improvements compared to the original unoptimized model.

-There are currently two optimization techniques available to apply:
+There are currently three optimization techniques available to apply:

 * **pruning**: Sets insignificant model weights to zero until the specified sparsity is reached.